dalodeju/a-knights-journey/README.md

 ## Installation and Launch Instructions

 ### Windows Users
-1. Download the file `A_Knight's_Journey.exe` from the provided link.
+1. Download the latest release of `A_Knight's_Journey.exe` from the provided link.
 2. Run the executable by double-clicking the file.
 3. **Important**: The game is not signed, so Windows SmartScreen may give you a warning when you try to run the program.
 If this happens:
    - Click **"More Info"**.